avl/savefile/README.md

 Savefile is a library to effortlessly serialize rust structs and enums, in an efficient binary format, to anything implementing the Write trait, and then deserializing the same from anything implementing the Read trait.
-This means that savefile can be used to easily save in memory data structures to disk for persistent storage.
+This means that savefile can be used to easily save in-memory data structures to disk for persistent storage.

 You may ask what savefile brings to the table that serde doesn't already do